Mega Aerodactyl – What This Raid Boss Is

 - Kyogre

-Verdict: Not recommended for most players
+Verdict: Not recommended for most players.

 Duo Strategy

-Difficulty: ⭐⭐⭐⭐☆ (Hard but duoable)
+Difficulty: ⭐⭐⭐⭐☆ (Hard but possible)

-- Strong friendship bonus
+- High friendship bonus

 - Weather boost (Rainy or Partly Cloudy)

-- Level 35+ counters
+- Level 35+ strong counters

-- One player uses Mega evolution (preferably:
+- One player uses a Mega (Mega Swampert or Mega Blastoise)

 - Rejoin quickly after fainting

-Verdict: Best challenge level for experienced players
+Verdict: A good challenge for experienced players.

 Trio Strategy